riclolsen/json-scada/docs/install.md

 ### 1. MongoDB Server

-Versions 4.2.x, 4.4.x or 5.0.x - Lower versions are not supported.
+Versions 6.x.x or 7.x.x - Lower versions are not tested or supported.
+Newer versions can work but were not tested.

 * https://www.mongodb.com/try/download/community
 * https://docs.mongodb.com/manual/installation/